 The KPSAHS Student Library provides a resource for student study and research.
 The library houses a small print collection of class-related materials, textbooks, and journals specializing in the diagnostic imaging sciences.
-In addition, the library provides access to all electronic resources through the Kaiser internal network from computers on campus and from offsite through password protection.
+In addition, the library provides access to all electronic resources through the Kaiser intranet from computers on campus.
 Kaiser Permanente's extensive Clinical Library includes databases, full-text electronic journals, subject guides built by professional librarians, point-of-care tools, drug formularies, patient care resources, evidence-based resources, and the library catalog.
 Students have full borrowing and inter-library loan privileges.
 Services are provided to assist in research and effective searching methods to support curriculum and school programs.
-The library is open during normal business hours.

 The library at KPSAHS is one branch of 36 kpLibraries within the Kaiser Permanente organization.
 Students may also use any one of the Kaiser Permanente branch locations during regular business hours to access print resources, the Clinical Library, or request personal assistance from the librarian.
-The library website is found at: www.kplibraries.libguides.com/kpsahs.